roke22/laravel-sanctum-vuejs3-vitejs-bulma/README.md

 # Laravel 9 + Sanctum + Vuejs 3 + TS + Vite + Bulma.io

+## How to install?
+    1. Clone the project
+    2. In root folder run "composer install"
+    3. In "public-dev" folder run "npm install"
+    4. In "public-dev" folder run "npm run dev" to start develpment server or "npm run build" to build the frontend in "public" folder

+## Views

+    You have a unique view where you can:
+        - Log in: Use the POST "/api/login" route and the "app\Http\Controllers\Auth\LoginController" with "login" method
+        - Get User: Protected route that show the information about the user, use the GET "/api/user" route.
+        - Log out: Use the GET "/api/logout" route to logout with the "app\Http\Controllers\Auth\LoginController" with "logout" method

 ## What packages have been used?
 ## Backend
 ### Laravel 9 https://laravel.com/